Quick overview:

 Ebook app from Windows 8: "Reader" is pre-installed, fast and simple

-In the days of Windows 7 and Windows Vista, Microsoft proudly relied on the XPS format for digital reading material.
+In the days of Windows 7 and Windows Vista, Microsoft proudly built on the XPS format for digital reading material.
 Now the "Reader" app is pre-installed as standard on both Windows 8 editions, on PCs and tablets.
 When you start the app, a list of recently used documents is displayed.
 After clicking on "Browse", any PDF or XPS files can be opened.

 It quickly becomes clear that the app's strengths lie in its performance and ease of use.
 Electronic documents always open in full-screen mode, so you are not disturbed by other content or information.

-A particularly practical feature of the Reader is that you can permanently mark text passages and create notes.
+A particularly practical feature of Reader is that you can permanently mark text passages and create notes.
 To do this, right-click on a marked passage in the text.
 Then select "Mark" or "Add note".
 If you click on a note, you can delete or edit it.

 The Reader app naturally also offers a search function within the documents.
 To do this, select the "Search" function in the app bar.
-You can enter the desired search term in the search field that then appears.
+You can then enter the desired search term in the search field that appears.
 Use "Back" and "Next" to jump back and forth between the results.

 "Book" - e-books on the virtual Windows 8 shelf